-Asset Management Functions Scenario One Strategy Outcomes Scenario Two Strategy Outcomes Scenario Three Strategy Outcomes Asset Management Information System (AMIS) Council has achieved an ideal setup of the asset management information system.
-This includes a well-structured asset register, accurate asset valuations, efficient works programming, streamlined works scheduling and ticketing processes, as well as comprehensive reporting capabilities.
-GIS Mapping Enhancing the GIS capability to boost the precision of asset mapping is a top priority.
+Asset Management Functions Scenario One Strategy Outcomes Scenario Two Strategy Outcomes Scenario Three Strategy Outcomes Asset Management Information System (AMIS) Council has achieved an ideal setup of register, accurate asset valuations, efficie well as comprehensive reporting capabilit the asset management information system. ent works programming, streamlined works so ies.
+This includes a well-structured asset cheduling and ticketing processes, as GIS Mapping Enhancing the GIS capability to boost the and systems with asset categorisation, the strategic planning.
+Enhancing the GIS capability to boost the precision of asset mapping is a top priority.
 This involves harmonizing GIS data and systems with asset categorisation, the Asset Register, capital projects, and work planning, all aimed at optimising spatial strategic planning.
-Asset Strategy Team Improved leadership, offering strong support, and prioritising comprehensive training and skill development, ensuring that Asset Management proficiency is solid among our asset management team.
-Establishment of the Asset Strategy team empowers our existing resources to provide more informed guidance, and enhanced support for decision-making processes, ultimately elevating the management of our asset portfolios.
-Asset Management Plans We have a defined process and timeframe for updating our Asset Management Plans, which is adhered to.
-Our planning is strong and supported by cyclic revisions of demand projections.
-We have improved planning through scheduling of condition assessments, inspections, operations, maintenance, and renewal/replacement activities, defined by our funding constraints.
-Data Driven Asset Planning In our pursuit of data-driven asset planning, we envision a future where every decision is powered by insights derived from a wealth of information.
-Our vision is to foster a culture where data is not just a tool, but the cornerstone of our strategic asset planning, ensuring that our organisation thrives through informed choices, innovation, and sustainability.
-With data as our compass, we're committed to building a smarter, more resilient future for our assets and the services they provide to our community.
-Processes & Procedures Council has quality processes and procedures that are efficient and consistent, enabling improved data.
-Recognition and measurement of asset valuations are consistent with the enhanced asset management planning, including the measurement of fair value and depreciation expense based on enhanced understanding of useful lives and deterioration of assets.
-Asset Valuations Asset valuations are planned with the aim to address asset data deficiencies.
-Asset condition assessments are undertaken by adequately skilled and trained inspector to provide reliable condition assessments.
-The asset condition assessments are used to update the asset register and GIS mapping in a timely manner.
-Training and Development Our vision for training and development is to create a dynamic and empowered workforce that excels in managing our infrastructure and resources.
-We aspire to foster a culture of continuous learning, where every team member is equipped with the knowledge and skills necessary to optimise the performance and longevity of our assets.
-Through robust training and development, we will empower our workforce to drive efficiency, sustainability, and excellence in asset management, benefiting both our organisation and the community we serve.
+Asset Strategy Team Improved leadership, offering strong sup Asset Management proficiency is solid a empowers our existing resources to provid ultimately elevating the management of o port, and prioritising comprehensive training among our asset management team.
+Estab de more informed guidance, and enhanced su ur asset portfolios. and skill development, ensuring that lishment of the Asset Strategy team upport for decision-making processes, Asset Management Plans We have a defined process and timefram strong and supported by cyclic revisions of assessments, inspections, operations, ma e for updating our Asset Management Plans of demand projections.
+We have improved pla aintenance, and renewal/replacement activitie , which is adhered to.
+Our planning is inning through scheduling of condition es, defined by our funding constraints.
+Data Driven Asset Planning In our pursuit of data-driven asset plannin a wealth of information.
+Our vision is to for planning, ensuring that our organisation compass, we're committed to building a community. ng, we envision a future where every decision ster a culture where data is not just a tool, but thrives through informed choices, innovation smarter, more resilient future for our assets n is powered by insights derived from the cornerstone of our strategic asset a, and sustainability.
+With data as our and the services they provide to our Processes & Procedures Council has quality processes and procee dures that are efficient and consistent, enabli ng improved data.
+Accet Valuations Recognition and measurement of asset v the measurement of fair value and deprec of assets. aluations are consistent with the enhanced a iation expense based on enhanced understa sset management planning, including nding of useful lives and deterioration Asset valuations are planned with the ain by adequately skilled and trained inspecto used to update the asset register and GIS n to address asset data deficiencies.
+Asset co or to provide reliable condition assessments.
+S mapping in a timely manner. ondition assessments are undertaken The asset condition assessments are Training and Development Our vision for training and development infrastructure and resources.
+We aspire with the knowledge and skills necessary and development, we will empower our benefiting both our organisation and the o is to create a dynamic and empowered we to foster a culture of continuous learning, wh to optimise the performance and longevity of vorkforce to drive efficiency, sustainability, a community we serve. orkforce that excels in managing our here every team member is equipped of our assets.
+Through robust training nd excellence in asset management,